 We maintain a 99% success rate in recovering data from RAID 10 data storage arrays and offer cost-effective terms for data repair.

 PITS Global Data Recovery Services is a certified and verified company, which provides its clients with professional and high-level restoration solutions.

 By choosing unreliable and insecure data recovery businesses, you risk not only losing all your essential data but also spread it across the Internet.
 These businesses usually work in a DIY cleanroom and recover data wholly online or in a “cookie-cutter” fashion that risks damaging your device even further.

-Having offices worldwide, the latest data recovery software and industry-leading ISO Certified Class 10 Cleanroom facilities, our data experts have the most innovative, cutting-edge tools to recover RAID 10 configuration from the most complicated data loss scenario with a money-back guarantee.
+Having offices worldwide, the latest data recovery software and industry-leading ISO Certified Class 10 Cleanroom facilities, our data experts have the most innovative, cutting-edge tools to recover RAID 10 configuration from the most complicated data loss scenarios.

 Our data recovery specialists have recovered terabytes of data from the most complex RAID servers.
 This is why we recommend contacting data recovery customer service for your RAID 10 array evaluation services and further data repair.
 After the evaluation, you will know how to proceed with the issue, getting advice from industry-leading data recovery experts.

 Other Advantages of Our Services are:

 While some would argue it is prohibitively expensive, RAID 10 is made of up RAID 1 and 0 arrays (striped set).
 In this configuration, RAID 10 servers utilize efficient “striping methods” to get the advantage of high disk speeds from RAID 0.
 It pairs this speed setup with “mirroring” disks that mimic a RAID 1 server.
 Thus, RAID 10 server is a RAID 0 server doubled by mirroring the two drives.